lareza-farhan-wanaghi/metrodata-academy-sibkm-devsecops-task-6/readme.md

 ## Solution
 ### 1. Project Setup
-1. Clone the repository on the "lareza-farhan-wanaghi" branch and navigate to the working directory at `order-service/src/main/java/com/example/orderservice`.
+1. Clone the Order-Service repository on the "lareza-farhan-wanaghi" branch and navigate to the main working directory.
 Ensure you have your credentials ready:

    ```bash
    git clone -b lareza-farhan-wanaghi https://github.com/SIBKM-DevSecOps/order-service.git